samderegt/PIPPIN-NACO/docs/source/usage.rst

    pippin --prepare_calib_files --path_FLAT_dir /path/to/FLATs/ --path_DARK_dir /path/to/DARKs/ --path_BPM_dir /path/to/master_BPM/

-PIPPIN will median combine the FLATs and DARKs of each observation type and save the master calibration files in a sub-directory (e.g. :file:`/path/to/FLATs/master_FLAT/`).
+PIPPIN will median-combine the FLATs and DARKs of each observation type and save the master calibration files in a sub-directory (e.g. :file:`/path/to/FLATs/master_FLAT/`).
 Master bad-pixel masks (BPMs) are generated using the (non)-linear pixel response between FLAT observations with the FLAT-lamp on or off.
 The BPMs are stored in the :file:`/path/to/master_BPM/` directory which will be created if it does not exist yet.

 To run the pipeline from the terminal, navigate to the directory where the raw SCIENCE images are stored (e.g. :file:`cd /example_HD_135344B/`) and run:
 ::